-My Traeger Grilled Pork Ribs leaped immediately to #1 on my favorite grill recipes list.
+My Traeger Grilled Pork Ribs are currently #1 on my favorite grill recipes list.
 These aren’t quick, but they ARE easy.
-These pork ribs are seasoned with a dry rub, slow smoked for 5 hours, coated with dark brown sugar and cooked with a bottle of hard apple cider to braise for 4 hours, and then gets cooked uncovered right on the grill grates for another hour coated with your favorite barbecue sauce.
+My hearty pork ribs are seasoned with a dry rub, slow smoked for 5 hours, coated with dark brown sugar and cooked with a bottle of hard apple cider to braise for 4 hours, and then gets cooked uncovered right on the grill grates for another hour coated with your favorite barbecue sauce.
 You’ll never have a better pork rib.

 Traeger Grilled Pork Ribs